falcosecurity/driverkit/README.md

 The target architecture is taken from runtime environment, but it can be overridden through `architecture` config.
 Driverkit also supports cross building for arm64 using qemu from an x86_64 host.

-Note: we could not automatically fetch correct architecture because some kernel names do not have the `-$arch`, namely Ubuntu ones.
+> **NOTE:** we could not automatically fetch correct architecture given a kernelrelease,
+> because some kernel names do not have any architecture suffix, namely Ubuntu ones.

+## Headers

+Driverkit has an internal logic to retrieve headers urls given a target and desired kernelrelease/kernelversion.
+Unfortunately, the logic is quite hard to implement correctly for every supported target.
+As of today, the preferred method is to instead use the `kernelurls` configuration param,
+that allows to specify a list of headers.

+> **NOTE:** the internal headers fetching logic should be considered a fallback that will be, sooner or later, deprecated.

+A solution to crawl all supported kernels by multiple distro was recently developed,
+and it provides a json output with aforementioned `kernelheaders`: https://github.com/falcosecurity/kernel-crawler.
+Json for supported architectures can be found at https://github.com/falcosecurity/kernel-crawler/tree/main/kernels.

 ## How to use